min2ha/ukwa-site/content/target/45842/index.en.md

   "subject": "Brexit"
 }

-# Mail Online: David Cameron had to unleash the demons over Brexit: Former No10 chief CRAIG OLIVER on why the brutal referendum was inevitable

 Craig Oliver, David Cameron's head of communications, discusses why the Conservatives called a referendum on Britain's EU membership and why they lost it.